Xiaolongbao: Tianjin

-Goubuli Xiaolongbao is the most famous Xiaolongbao in the northern China.
-Goubuli is founded in 1858 by a young man named Gouzi, who named his xiaolongbao after himself as Goubuli later.
-Goubuli Xiaolongbao has strictly 18 wrinkles on each dumpling due to its creator's unique method of making it.
-Goubuli Xiaolongbao were served to one of the famous queen's mother in Chinese history as a famous dish from Tianjin.
+Goubuli xiaolongbao is the most famous type in northern China.
+The restaurant Goubuli was founded in 1858 by a young man named Gouzi, who named his xiaolongbao after himself as Goubuli later.
+Goubuli xiaolongbao has strictly 18 wrinkles on each bun due to its creator's unique method of making it, and the buns will have thicker skins.
+They were served to one of the famous queen's mother in Chinese history as a famous dish from Tianjin.

 Kaifeng

-Kaifeng Xiaolongbao, created in Song Dynasty, is also known as soup filled Xiaolongbao.
-Many famous cooks created their own ways of making soup filled dumplings in Kaifeng and improved the techniques throughout history.
-Kaifeng Xiaolongbao looks like "a lantern" when you lift the dumpling and "a flower" when it sits in the steaming basket.
+Kaifeng xiaolongbao, created during the Song dynasty, is also known as soup-filled xiaolongbao.
+Many famous cooks created their own ways of making soup-filled dumplings in Kaifeng and improved the techniques throughout history.
+Kaifeng xiaolongbao looks like a "lantern" when they are lifted, and a "flower" when it sits in the steaming basket.

+Hong Kong

+Hong Kong xiaolongbao look like Changzhou xiaolongbao but have a slightly spicy taste, due to the addition of ginger and sometimes spring onion in the filling.
+The wrapper is chewier and harder than the normal ones.
+Despite the difference, it is labelled as Shanghai xiaolongbao.